Electricity Forum Arc Flash Training Arc Flash Clothing

 Pre-Work Electrical Safety Requirements

-Employers are responsible to inquire, determine and directly observe the location of any and all concealed and exposed live electrical circuits.
-If any electrical work requires a tool, a worker or machine to cross set electrical safety boundaries, then the electrical circuits are to be grounded and de-energized.
+Employers are responsible for inquiring, determining and directly observing the location of any concealed and exposed live electrical circuits.
+If any electrical work requires a tool, a worker or a machine to cross set electrical safety boundaries, then the electrical circuits must be grounded and de-energized.

 Electrical Safety Requirements For Underground Lines

-No auguring, drilling or other related practices are to be done within a six-foot parameter of any underground line, unless it has been de-energized.
-With that being said, all underground lines should be protected with longitudinal tape or surface signs.
+No auguring, drilling or other related practices are to be done within a six-foot parameter of any underground line unless it has been de-energized.
+All underground lines should be protected with longitudinal tape or surface signs.

 Engineers and supervisors must provide job briefings for workers.
 Subsequent job briefings must also be held during the work term.
 These briefings must include:

-- Non-electrical hazards.
-In addition to electrical hazards, all other hazards must also be indentified, discussed and placed in writing.
+• Non-electrical hazards.
+In addition to electrical hazards, all other hazards must be identified, discussed, and written down.

 On-site training